shashabinks/SudokuInPython/README.md

-# SudokuInPython
+# Sudoku In Python
-Sudoku Game written in Python
+## Sudoku Game written in Python

 Solves any given Sudoku problem